tofu-soya/effect-ddd/user-guide.md

   ValueObjectTrait,
   withPropsParser,
   NonEmptyString,
-  withQuery,
-  QueryOnModel,
-} from 'effect-ddd';
+  withQuery, // Added for potential getDomain example } from 'effect-ddd';
-import validator from 'validator';
+import validator from 'validator'; // Assuming you use a validator library like 'validator.js'

 // 1.
 Define Props type for Email Value Object type EmailProps = { value: string };